 - To reconsider its current policy on the voting system used to elect MPs.

 - To support a 2020 Manifesto commitment to future parliamentary elections being carried out using a proportional electoral system.

 - To, once in government, support the adoption of a more proportional system, possibly through the mechanism of a Constitutional Convention.

 For more information or to become involved in the Labour campaign for proportional representation, please visit Make Votes Matter and the Labour Campaign for Electoral Reform.

-The Justice and Home Affairs Policy Commission examines Labour thinking on issues such as policing, the justice system, immigration and asylum, and political and constitutional reform.
+The Justice and Home Affairs Policy Commission examines Labour thinking on issues such as policing, the justice system, immigration and asylum, political and constitutional reform and Brexit.